Vitamin raises 1.7 million euros

 Fintech Vitamin has once again convinced investors.
 The money comes from new and old business angels.

-Berlin-based fintech Vitamin has raised another €1.7 million, the magazine FinanceFWD reported.
-Part of the sum comes from venture capital investor Calvalry, which had already joined after the fintech was founded.
-But new investors also contributed money: Among them prominent faces, such as the Douglas Digital boss Vanessa Stützle, Marcel Schneider of Sumup and the CEO of Ratepay, Nina Pütz.
+The Berlin-based fintech Vitamin has raised a further 1.7 million euros, as the magazine FinanceFWD reported.
+Part of the sum comes from venture capital investor Calvalry, which had already invested in the fintech after it was founded.
+But new investors also contributed money: These included prominent faces such as Douglas Digital boss Vanessa Stützle, Marcel Schneider from Sumup and the CEO of Ratepay, Nina Pütz.

 Newsletter